Battle of Coral–Balmoral

 1 ATF was redeployed on 12 May to obstruct the withdrawal of forces from the capital, with two battalions establishing a fire support base named FSB Coral, just east of Lai Khê in Bình Dương Province, in an area of operations known as AO Surfers.
 However, poor reconnaissance and inadequate operational planning led to delays and confusion during the fly-in, and the Australians had only partially completed FSB Coral by the evening.
-The PAVN mounted a number of battalion-sized assaults on the night of 12/13 May, with a heavy bombardment from 03:30 signalling the start.
+The PAVN mounted battalion-sized assaults on the night of 12/13 May, with a heavy bombardment from 03:30 signalling the start.
 Exploiting the disorganised defence to penetrate the Australian perimeter, the PAVN 141st Regiment temporarily captured a forward gun position during close-quarters fighting, before being repulsed by superior firepower that morning.
 Casualties were heavy on both sides, but the Australians had won a convincing victory.
 The following day 1 RAR was deployed to defend FSB Coral, while 3 RAR established FSB Coogee to the west to ambush staging areas and infiltration routes.
 Coral was again assaulted in the early hours of 16 May, coming under a heavy barrage followed by another regimental-sized attack.
 Again the base was penetrated, but after a six-hour battle the PAVN were forced to withdraw after suffering heavy losses.
 Expecting further fighting, the Australians were subsequently reinforced with Centurion tanks and additional artillery.
 On 22 May, FSB Coral was again attacked overnight, coming under a short but accurate mortar bombardment which was broken up by Australian artillery and mortars.